-3. Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.
+3. Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.

+- 1. Engine oil drain bolt

+- 2. Gasket

-- 1. Engine oil drain bolt - 4.
-Install the engine oil drain bolt, and then tighten it to the specified torque.
+- 4. Install a new gasket and the drain bolt, and then tighten the drain bolt to the specified torque.